shigueojp/cdk-amplify-react/README.md

-# Amplify Cross Account Using CodePipeline
+# Amplify Cross Account CI/CD Using CDK

 This project was generated with:
  - [React](https://github.com/facebook/react) version 16.13.1.